-The EMA Secretariat informs the EDQM, Department for Biological Standardisation, OMCL Network & HealthCare (DBO) of the decision in a timely manner (registered sources of a Generic CAP product and list of the trade name products with a given International Non-proprietary Name - INN, to be considered).
+The EMA Secretariat informs the EDQM of the decision in a timely manner (registered sources of a Generic CAP product and list of the trade name products with a given International Non-proprietary Name - INN, to be considered).
 The receipt of this list is confirmed by the EDQM in writing.